Not long ago a student came into my office and asked, “Dr. Guido, will you do a favor for me?”

 But just what is “the work of the Lord?” we ask.

 Jesus answered that: “Love the Lord Your God with all your heart - and love your neighbor as yourself.”
 And “who is my neighbor” someone asked?
 His answer: “Anyone who has a spiritual, emotional or physical need.”

 It is difficult to go from one place to another without seeing someone who has some need.
 Our work?
 Meet it.

 Prayer: Father, open our eyes to see the needs of others, our ears to hear their cries and use our hands to give help.
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 90:17 And let the beauty of the Lord our God be upon us, And establish the work of our hands for us; Yes, establish the work of our hands.
+Scripture For Today: Psalm 90:17 May the favor of the Lord our God rest on us; establish the work of our hands for us— yes, establish the work of our hands.